jasonrandrews/arm-software-developers/content/en/gettingstarted/AFA/accessing_and_installing_tools.md

 For more information on the contents of these kits see [this link](/docs/afa/which_tools)

 **Note that as an AFA menber, you are also entitled to make use of [Arm IP Explorer](https://www.arm.com/products/ip-explorer).
-This is covered in elsewhere.**
+This is covered elsewhere.**

 ## Downloading Success Kit components {#download}